Garden Design Cost

 The design process often takes around four weeks in total.
 This would give you sufficient time to discuss ideas with a professional designer before they work on said plans and likely receive your feedback and input along the way.

-The labour cost and timescale can vary depending on ease of access, the size of the garden, the specific job(s), and the state of the garden.
+The labour cost and timescale can vary depending on the ease of access, the size of the garden, the specific job(s), and the state of the garden.
 Work could also be slowed down due to poor weather conditions.

 Ask a Trade